gjadi-mej/Test-rst-rendering/tests/core/README.rst

 Print: t_core_print.c
 ---------------------

-An implementation of ``print`` is required by MicroEJ platform to debug the Java exceptions.
+An implementation of ``print`` is required by MicroEJ Platform to debug the Java exceptions.
 Furthermore this implementation is also required to check this qualification bundle.